POLICY ON SAFEGUARDING PUPILS

 Pupils in Year 5 and Year 6

 For pupils in Year 5 and Year 6, we believe that if children live within walking distance to school and are able to walk a safe route then you as parents need to decide whether your child is ready for the responsibility of walking to and from school alone.
-If your child is attending an extra- curricular activities or Afterschool Provision then we request that all children attending these sessions are collected by an adult on time.
+If your child is attending an extra- curricular activities, then we request that all children attending these sessions are collected by an adult on time.
 Failure to collect children punctually from these activities could lead to activities being withdrawn.
-We also request that children attending breakfast club are brought to school and signed in by an adult (see breakfast club policy)
+We also request that children attending breakfast club are brought to school and signed in by an adult.

 In deciding whether your child is ready to walk to school you should assess any risks associated with the route to school and assess your child’s confidence.
 There are many ways you can prepare your child to make an independent journey.
 One way is to follow them a few times on their journey, so you know how safe and sensible they are.
-It is also strongly advised that children who are walking without an adult, have a cheap mobile phone that they are able to use if they need help.
-All mobile phones brought into school need to be handed into the office immediately – in line with our safeguarding policy.
+It is also strongly advised that children who are walking without an adult or older sibling, have a cheap mobile phone that they are able to use if they need help.
+All mobile phones brought into school need to be handed into the class teacher immediately and placed in the mobile phone safes in Y5 and Y6 classrooms – in line with our safeguarding policy.

 When deciding whether your child is ready for the responsibility of walking to and/or from home you might want to consider the following: